Karem-sobhy/QR-Frontend/README.md

 Docker
 ------
-This app can be dockerized and used with NGINX as webserver. the `.DockerFile` is included and i use it to run the demo server
+This app can be dockerized and used with NGINX as webserver. the `Dockerfile` is included and i use it to run the demo server

 Demo
 ----